stazcp/stazcp/README.md

 - 🔭 I’m currently leaning to work with financial data and refine my Frontend skills.
 - 🌱 Learning about AI integrations.
 - 🤔 I want to learn more about AI.
-- ⚡ Fun fact: I used to be a high-end bartender, Special-OPs Paratrooper and Sniper, now I climb mountains for fun.
+- ⚡ Fun fact: I used to be a high-end bartender, 🫡Special-OPs Paratrooper and Sniper, now I climb mountains for fun.

+...
+I said AI at least 3 times 🫣

 <br>
 <div align="center">